 3. Thief of Shadows (Maiden Lane)

-Thief of Shadows is Book four in the Maiden Lane series.
+Thief of Shadows is Book Four in the Maiden Lane series.
 The story is about Winter Makepeace, who is living a double life.
 He is the headmaster of a home for Foundling Children.
 He’s called the ghost of St Giles because he’s a protector and a judge fugitive.
-Somehow he ends up getting hurt at the end of the last book.
+Somehow, he gets hurt at the end of the last book.
 So we have our heroine, Lady Isabel, back in Hall, a widow.

-So Winter chose to go to St Giles and to take care of the children.
+So Winter chose to go to St Giles and care for the children.
 Also, he’s a virgin, which I love, male virgins.
 When he starts to fall for Isabel, it’s fantastic.
 Isabel has all her reasons why they won’t work.
-I recommend reading the book before this one or reading all the main lines.
-If you love the batman vibe with an older helping woman and a younger heroic man, you must try it.
+I recommend reading the book before this or all the main lines.
+If you love the Batman vibe with an older helping woman and a younger heroic man, you must try it.

 Author: Elizabeth Hoyt